purdue-cs193-fall-2019/homework-1-sanumalav/index.md

+# Saatvik Anumalasetty's First CS193 Homework

+- The TA's are awesome.
+- I like that we are using Github in the class.
+- The number 193 from the class name.
+- Its only a credit and one class per week is great!

 ### **_Welcome to GitHub Pages_**

 - You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.